quailyquaily/overtype/README.md

 A lightweight markdown editor library with perfect WYSIWYG alignment using a "ghost caret" approach.
 Zero dependencies, ~21KB minified.

+## How the Ghost Caret Works

+The ghost caret technique uses two perfectly overlapped layers: an invisible textarea on top where you actually type (only the cursor is visible), and a styled preview div below that shows your formatted text.
+Both layers must use identical monospace fonts and spacing so every character aligns perfectly - like tracing paper that matches exactly.
+When you type in the invisible textarea, JavaScript instantly updates the preview below with styled HTML, creating the illusion of typing directly into formatted text.

 ## Features

 - 🎯 **Perfect character alignment** - Every character in the preview occupies the exact same position as in the textarea